danielsidev/danielsidev/README.md

 ## Hi there 👋

-I'm Daniel Siqueira. a hands-on Software Engineering Lead, and I've been working in tech since 2008.
+I'm Daniel Siqueira, a hands-on Software Engineering Lead, and I've been working in tech since 2008.

 ### More about me :